-Homeleigh is the name of the cottage owned by the ‘Rimstone’ Co-Operative.
+Homeleigh is the name of the cottage/lodge owned by the ‘Rimstone’ Co-Operative.
 From the early caving days in Buchan there was a rough shack they would bed down in called the top hut, but it was pretty grim.
-So in the seventies a group of cavers got together and bought the building which was the original Buchan Pub and Hotel some 30 years beforehand.
+So, in the seventies a group of cavers got together and bought the building which was the original Buchan Pub and Hotel some 30 years beforehand.
 It was in terrible condition!
-They got it to a livable state and since then they have been slowly renovating it.
-When i first went there in 2000 it was pretty rough.
-But as of July 2013 at the time of writing it is starting to look pretty slick.
+They got it to a liveable state and since then they have been slowly renovating it.
+When I first went there in 2000 it was pretty rough.
+But these days it is really comfy, especially in the lounge room at the front with a fireplace and couches.

 It sleeps something like 60 people at full capacity.
 It has two kitchens, with four fridges.
 It has a large dining room with a wood fired heater which is GREAT in Winter.
-It has a large toilet and shower block with 6 showers and mens/woman’s toilets, and a washing machine.
-There are two standalone bungalows for couples that want some privacy.
-There is a lounge room with a nice big table for playing games or cards.
+It has a large toilet and shower block with 6 showers and men’s/women’s toilets, and a washing machine.
+There are two standalone bungalows for couples (or individuals) that want some privacy.
 And out the back is a bath tub and hose for washing down your gear at the end of the weekend.

 So how does it work?

-For many years there was a care taker that lived there, but Rimstone finally decided that given some minor changes, including the rule of a member being required, that the place can look after itself.
-It has been without a caretaker now for about 6 or 7 years without any serious incidents.
+For many years there was a caretaker that lived there, but Rimstone finally decided that given some minor changes, including the rule of a member being required, that the place can look after itself.
+It has been without a caretaker now for about 12 years without any serious incidents.
 Having the caretaker was nice as she was able to monitor the intentions board, but as long as you have a call out person to check in with there is no difference.

 The intentions board

 Homeleigh is also where the ‘intentions board’ is.
-It is at the front of the building and this is where ALL caving trips must be written up, including names of participants, licence plate numbers, club they belong to, which caves they are going in, and what time they are due back.
+It is at the front of the building and this is where all caving trips must be written up, including names of participants, licence plate numbers, club they belong to, which caves they are going in, and what time they are due back.
 However – The board is NOT regularly checked by anyone automatically, and you need to have somebody to check in with when you get out of the cave.
-If the intentions board has the same trip on it for a few days running it would probably be noticed but by this time its probably pretty serious.
-DON’T LEAVE BUCHAN AND FORGET TO RUB IT OFF!
+If the intentions board has the same trip on it for a few days running it would probably be noticed but by this time it’s probably pretty serious.
+Always remember to rub off your intention before leaving town!

-To find Homeleigh, drive through the township, over the bridge (The Buchan River) and keep going about 100m and Homeleigh is the last building in town on the left hand side.
-Its a big white weatherboard building with a big verandah.
+To find Homeleigh, drive through the township, over the bridge (The Buchan River) and keep going about 100m and Homeleigh is the last building in town on the left-hand side.
+It’s a big white weatherboard building with a big veranda.
 There is a code on the front door to get in, which you will be given when you book in.